The Absolute Best New Zealand Road Trip Route:

 Tongariro National Park was the filming location for Mordor in the Lord of the Rings movies, and the alpine crossing lets fans do the epic journey into Middle Earth.

-The 19.4 km (12 mile) one-day trek takes you through jagged volcanic rock formations and barren landscapes, allowing you to get up close to Mount Ngauruhoe (Mount Doom).
+The 19.4 km (12 mile) one-day trek takes you through jagged volcanic rock formations and barren landscapes with emerald lakes, allowing you to get up close to Mount Ngauruhoe (Mount Doom).

 In the spring and summer, fit and healthy visitors can hike the Tongariro Crossing without a guide.